 - international fee-paying students enrolled with an accredited New Zealand secondary school; or

 - students enrolled in a non-accredited school which has a Memorandum of Understanding with one which is accredited; or

 - home-schooled, secondary school equivalent students, who make an entry as a link student with an accredited school and attest to their eligibility through a Justice of the Peace.

 For full details of the entry requirements, see Assessment (including examination) Rules for Schools.

 There are separate fee structures for domestic students and international students, see fees for NCEA.

 To be eligible to receive a scholarship award, the student must be enrolled in tertiary study in New Zealand for the years in which they receive monetary awards.
 For awards with second or subsequent year payments recipients must maintain a 'B' grade average each year of their tertiary study in New Zealand.
 For further information see Monetary Awards.

-For full details of the eligibility requirements, see NCEA Rules and Procedures - Secondary Schools.
+For full details of the eligibility requirements, see Assessment (including Examination) Rules for Schools.

 How many candidates are awarded New Zealand Scholarship?